 Advances in production mean that almost every style of door is now available for those looking to install Double Glazed Doors in their home.

-Their are styles of double glazed panels to suit every taste from stylish, modern vertical strips of glass set within a crisp, clean light oak surround to traditional arched windows set within a traditional style hardwood door.
-Whilst Double Glazed Doors are more expensive than single glazed doors, the extra cost can be recovered with money saved on energy bills.
+There are styles of double glazed panels to suit every taste from stylish, modern, vertical strips of glass set within a crisp, clean, light, oak surround to traditional arched windows set within a traditional style hardwood door.
+Whilst Double Glazed Doors are more expensive than single glazed doors, the extra cost can be easily recovered with money saved on energy bills.

-Anyone planning on replacing their external doors would be well advised to replace their existing doors with Double Glazed Doors to ensure they minimise their energy bills, limit their carbon footprint and reduce the noise pollution in their home while increasing its security.
+Anyone planning on replacing their external doors would be well advised to replace their existing doors with double glazed external doors to ensure they minimise their energy bills, limit their carbon footprint, and reduce the noise pollution in their home while increasing its security.